omguhh/OP-C/Task2/README.md

 ##Problem 2

-2.1 Familiarise yourself with the execve-family of system calls.
-Write a C program that takes its arguments and passes them on to the shell operation ps.

 2.2 Can you modify the solution of 2.1 so that the C program prints to the terminal how many processes would be printed if ps would be called with the given arguments?
 A call <your executable> -a should have the same eect as ps -a | wc.